-- 1 Aquaculture could progress in areas where some planning by the aquaculture industry is already underway. - 2 Research into the suitability of larger areas for aquaculture, and the impacts of aquaculture, would have to be undertaken. - 3 Aquaculture could progress in these areas without any need for further plan changes.
+- 1 Aquaculture could progress in areas where planning by the aquaculture industry is already underway. - 2 Aquaculture could progress in areas where there are no plans at the present time without any need for further plan changes. - 3 Research into the suitability of larger areas for aquaculture, and the impacts of aquaculture, would have to be undertaken.

-This option could only be chosen if there is sufficient certainty that such large areas of aquaculture on the coast will not impact unduly on commercial, recreational and customary fishing, or on the marine environment.
+This option could be chosen if there is sufficient certainty that aquaculture over large areas of the coast will not impact unduly on commercial, recreational and customary fishing, or on the marine environment.